Steve Miller Reflects on Jamming with The Beatles During 1969 London Sessions

 May 31, 2016

-In 1969, Miller was on his way to Olympic Studio in London to work with famed recording engineer Glyn Johns and finish mixing an album.
-Johns had worked with artists such as The Rolling Stones and The Who, and just so happened to be mixing a Beatles album at the time Miller was scheduled to stop by.
+In 1969, Miller was on his way to Olympic Studios in London to work with famed recording engineer Glyn Johns and finish mixing an album.
+Johns had worked with artists such as The Rolling Stones and The Who, and just so happened to be mixing a Beatles project at the time Miller was scheduled to stop by.

 Miller said he sat in on the sessions and soaked it all in like a sponge.
-He was not only impressed with the music they created, but with the methods in which they worked despite constantly being under a microscope.
+He was not only impressed with the music they created, but with the methods by which they worked, despite constantly being under a microscope.

 “They were so cool and they did everything so quickly,” Miller said.
-“John and Paul came in and did their over-dubs and they were done.
-I realized that there were like 50 press people outside the studio, everywhere they went they were under this lens and I go, ‘God, how can these guys do this?'”
+“John [Lennon] and Paul [McCartney] came in and did their overdubs, and they were done.
+I realized that there were like 50 press people outside the studio.
+Everywhere they went, they were under this lens and I go, ‘God, how can these guys do this?'”

 A day after being incredibly moved by their abilities, Miller got the chance to play with some of The Beatles.

-“They were gonna record again the next day, cut some live tracks and Glyn said come on.
-John and Ringo didn’t show up and they had all the gear set up.
-George and Paul were there and they said, ‘Come on up in the studio, let’s jam a little bit.’
+“They were going to record again the next day, cut some live tracks and Glyn said, ‘Come on.’
+John and Ringo [Starr] didn’t show up and they had all the gear set up.
+George and Paul were there and they said, ‘Come on up in the studio, let’s jam a little bit.'”